deyuan/coding-practice/c++-thread/README.md

   * `cv.notify_one();`
   * `cv.notify_all();`
   * `cv.wait(lock, [](){ return cond; });`
-    * Unique lock is required
+    * Unique lock (locked) is required
     * Same as while (cond) wait
+    * Release the lock if condition does not met, and reacquire at the end of wait
 * `async-future.cc` - Test async and future
   * One-off event (happen only once)
     * `std::async`